laowantong/paroxython/docs/md/pipeline_documentation.md

 # Deep in the pipeline

 This part describes in some details how the recommendation system works.
 It assumes you've already read the [tutorial on recommendations](#pipeline-tutorial-getting-recommendations).
-First of all, let us recall the example of the pipeline we gave at the end.
+First of all, let us recall the example of pipeline we gave at the end.

 >>> [
 ...     {